Tarana Burke

-Tarana Burke (born September 12, 1973) is an American activist from The Bronx, New York, who started the MeToo movement.
-In 2006, Burke began using MeToo to help other women with similar experiences to stand up for themselves.
-Over a decade later, in 2017, #MeToo became a viral hashtag when Alyssa Milano and other women began using it to tweet about the Harvey Weinstein sexual abuse cases.
-The phrase and hashtag quickly developed into a broad-based, and eventually international movement.
+Tarana Burke (born September 12, 1973) is an American activist from New York City, who started the MeToo movement.
+In 2006, Burke began Me Too as a youth program for junior and high school students with the goal of addressing the rampant sexual violence in the community.
+Over a decade later, in 2017, #MeToo became a viral hashtag when Alyssa Milano encouraged women to tweet the words if they had experienced abuse and harassment in the wake of the Harvey Weinstein sexual abuse cases.
+The phrase and hashtag quickly developed into a broad-based, and eventually international viral movement.

 Time named Burke, among a group of other prominent activists dubbed "the silence breakers", as the Time Person of the Year for 2017.
-Burke presents at public speaking events across the country and is currently Senior Director at Girls for Gender Equity in Brooklyn.
+Burke founded me too.
+International in 2018, as a container for the movement and serves as Chief Vision Officer.

+Harvard University published a case study on Burke.

 Early life and education

-Burke was born in The Bronx, New York, and raised in the area.
-She grew up in a low-income, working-class family in a housing project and was raped and sexually assaulted both as a child and a teenager.
-Her mother supported her recovery from these violent acts and encouraged her to be involved in the community.
-In her biography Burke states that these experiences inspired her to work to improve the lives of girls who undergo extreme hardships.
-As a teenager, she began improving the lives of young girls living in marginalized communities.

-Burke attended Alabama State University then transferred and graduated from Auburn University at Montgomery.
-During her time in college, she organized press conferences and protests regarding economic and racial justice.